akshathakini10/Medicinal-Plant-Database/README.md

 * Akshatha Kini
 * Ananya Shetty

-## Notes
+## Disclaimer

-The project was created for educational and research purposes.
-All information belongs to the original source website and respective organizations.
+This project was created for educational and research purposes.
+All data belongs to the original source website and the respective organizations maintaining it.